calebcrouse3/managing-github-accounts/README.md

 # managing-github-accounts
-How to work with repos associated with multiple github accounts
+How to work with repos associated with different github accounts on one machine

 # Handling Multiple Github Accounts on MacOS